yurt-page/docs/dns.md

 * https://github.com/go-acme/lego Golang.
 Used by Caddy but bloated
 * https://github.com/StackExchange/dnscontrol Golang
 * OpenWrt ddns-scripts has API integrations https://github.com/openwrt/packages/tree/master/net/ddns-scripts/files/usr/lib/ddns
-* Letsencrypt dns-01 needs for DNS API impementations and there is a lot of them:
+* LetsEncrypt dns-01 needs for DNS API implementations and there is a lot of them:
   * https://letsencrypt.org/en/docs/client-options/ some clients support the dns-01
   * certbot has DNS api plugins written in Python
     * The [certbot](https://github.com/certbot/certbot) itself out of the box has `certbot-dns-*` plugins for ovh, DO, CF